 "The Company" means CitizenCard Limited, company no. 3669949.

 "Data" means data pertaining to an Applicant or, where relevant, data pertaining to a Referee.

 "Fraud" includes any fraud, dishonesty and deceit and in particular includes but is not limited to:

 "Lawful Holder" means the person to whom the Card is issued, in other words the successful Applicant.

 "Loss" means losses, costs, damages, injuries, accidents or claims (whether direct or indirect) suffered by you in connection with your Application and/or the Card issued to you.

-"PASS" means the Proof of Age Standards Scheme (www.pass-scheme.org.uk) which is endorsed by the UK Home Office, Police and Trading Standards.
+"PASS" means the Proof of Age Standards Scheme (www.pass-scheme.org.uk) which is endorsed by the UK Home Office, the Police and the Security Industry Authority.

 "Referee" means the person who has verified your Application and who has countersigned your Application, your photograph and, if required, a copy of your original Supporting Document or who has confirmed such information electronically.